 This is my LBD, I made about 20 or more years ago.
 It was a very simple pattern.
 I used silk fabric and the total cost of this dress was around $25.00 dollars.
 I have worn this dress many times over the years and I still wear it.

-I hope this inspires you to sew a little black dress of your own.
+I hope this inspires you to sew a little black dress, or pant suit, of your own.

 Happy Sewing :)